 If your channel is still not searchable after following the instructions we provided, you should consider changing the name of your channel.
 Here’s how you do it:

 - Go to your channel’s main page and click on “Customize Channel”.

 - In the Basic Info section, hover over the option “Edit channel name” and then change the name.

 Try to select a simple yet informative name that is also unique.
 Or even better, create your own brand name that is easy to remember:

 When choosing a new name for your channel, here are some things you should avoid:

 - Selecting the name of an already existing popular channel.
 That won’t benefit your channel or content in any way whatsoever.

 - Selecting a name that is too common.
 For example, if your channel is about film review content, don’t simply title your channel as “Film Reviews”.
 There are probably thousands of channels out there with the same name and that would make visibility to your channel extremely hard.
 Use your creativity to come up with an original and attractive name.

 - Don’t use cuss words on the title of your channel.
-Using swear-words or any kind of ambiguous language that implicites obscenity or profanity of some kind can definitely narrow the visibility of your content and make your channel invisible when it comes to search results appearances.
+Using swear words or any kind of ambiguous language that implicates obscenity or profanity of some kind can definitely narrow the visibility of your content and make your channel invisible when it comes to search results appearances.